HGustavs/LenaSYS/backend-models/service-tests/duggaedservice-test.md

         readonly:
     }

+---
+## Reset database
+---

-ALL THE INSERTS WILL HAVE TO BE DELETED.
+__ALL THE INSERTS WILL HAVE TO BE DELETED.__
-That means that if the test failed, then this test needs to go in and delete the inserts we made manualy.
+That means that if the test failed, then this test needs to go in and delete the inserts we made __manualy__.